Blue Owl Capital

+In June 2024, Blue Owl Capital ranked 26th in Private Equity International's PEI 300 ranking among the world's largest private equity firms.

 History

 In December 2020, it was announced there would be a merger between Owl Rock Capital Group and Dyal Capital Partners.
 The two firms would combine with a special-purpose acquisition company, Altimar Acquisition Corp to form Blue Owl.

+In May 2021, the transaction was completed and Blue Owl was listed on the New York Stock Exchange.
 The deal was valued at $12.2 billion which included a $1.5 billion commitment from investors such as ICONIQ Capital, Federated Hermes and Liberty Mutual.

-On May 19, 2021, the transaction was completed and Blue Owl was listed on the New York Stock Exchange.

-On October 18, 2021, Blue Owl acquired Oak Street, a private equity real estate firm for $950 million.

-On December 13, 2021, Blue Owl acquired Ascentium Group, a business development office based in Hong Kong.
+In October 2021, Blue Owl acquired Oak Street, a private equity real estate firm for $950 million.
+In December, it acquired Ascentium Group, a business development office based in Hong Kong.
 This was done as part of its plans to expand in Asia.

 In October 2022, Bloomberg reported Blue Owl intended to expand the size of its offices in Greenwich, Connecticut and had opened an office in New Jersey.
+In July 2024, the firm entered into an agreement to purchase a private credit firm, Atalaya Capital Management.

 Business overview

-Blue Owl has three business units: Dyal Capital, Oak Street and Owl Rock.
+Blue Owl has three business units: